 The vegetative part of a flower consists of the following:

-- Petals: This is a bright coloured part which attracts bees, insects, and birds.
+- Petals: This is a bright coloured part that attracts bees, insects, and birds.
 Colour of petals varies from plant to plant; some are bright while some are pale coloured.
 Thus, petals help us to differentiate one flower from another.

 Reproductive Parts of a Flower